10 Keys to Solving the Sales Performance Issue

 sales performance issuesYour kids won't eat their vegetables, your parents won't listen to you, your suppliers won't provide customer service excellence, the President (as of 10-22-2012) of the United States can't get the economy going, your football team isn't winning enough games and the majority of your salespeople are underperforming.
 You have no control over the football team or the economy, you may have given up on your kids and parents, you can switch suppliers, but what can you do about your salespeople?

-You don't have to put up with mediocre and inconsistent sales performance.
-It's a choice and you can choose not to do so.
-Yet nothing will change if you don't begin doing some things very differently.
-Today I'll share the 10 Keys for Overcoming Inconsistent and Mediocre Sales Performance and then I invite you to join me on an international webinar when I will explain exactly how to apply these 10 steps for success:
+You don’t have to put up with mediocre and inconsistent sales performance.
+It’s a choice and you can choose not to do so.
+Yet nothing will change if you don’t begin doing some things very differently.
+Today I’ll share the 10 Keys for Overcoming Inconsistent and Mediocre Sales Performance:

 1. Identify Skill Gaps.